emqx/eip/active/0015-unified-authentication.md

 ### The same hook-point

-In this design, there is no intention to change the how EMQ X hooks work, the new app `emqx_authn` will continue to make use of the `client.authenticate` hook point, only to dispatch auth requests to the underlying backends inside one single hook call.
+In this design, there is no intention to change how EMQ X hooks work, the new app `emqx_authn` will continue to make use of the `client.authenticate` hook-point, only to dispatch auth requests to the underlying backends inside one single hook call.

 ### Composable authn "chain"